-D&Q Explains How to Sell Today's Graphic Novels
+A Graphic Manifesto: D&Q Explains How to Sell the Hip New Novels

-BY CHANNING JOSEPH -- 1/27/2003
+BY CHANNING JOSEPH, PW DAILY FOR BOOKSELLERS -- 1/16/2003

 The graphic novel has long been a puzzle to many booksellers, in part because many people believe that graphic novels are superhero comics that appeal only to children and geeky men.
 The result is that bookstores have often relegated this emerging format to the humor sections, where the books have little chance to sell.